1xBee/ChromeExtensionPtint/whitepaper.md

 - Opening multiple print tabs simultaneously when requested

 ### 3. Configuration (config.json)
-This file stores the extension's configuration settings, including:
+This file stores the extension's private configuration settings, including:
 - URL prefix for constructing print links
 - URL suffix for constructing print links
 - Allowed URL pattern for determining where the extension should be active

+The primary purpose of this configuration file is to keep sensitive information private rather than hardcoding it in the JavaScript files.
+This ensures that when the extension is distributed, specific implementation details like internal URLs and routing patterns remain private and can be easily modified without changing the codebase.

 ### 4. Date Input Helper (content_dateType.js)
 A small helper script that changes the input type to 'date' for better date selection.